-- 1. Admitted to, and retention in, the Teacher Education Program. - 2.
-Application materials completed and turned in to the Education Department. - 3.
-Resume, autobiography, philosophy of education statement, 2-3 lesson plans and other exceptional work uploaded to Blackboard. - 4.
-Completion of state approved Mandatory Reporting of Abuse trainings. - 5.
-Satisfactory clinical experience evaluations and progress evaluations. - 6.
-A minimum cumulative GPA of 2.50 in all education/ endorsement courses. - 7.
-Received a grade of B- or above in all methods courses and a grade of C- or higher in all other education/ endorsement courses. - 8.
-Completion of methods courses and a majority (3/4) of your endorsement area; there can be no D's, F's, or incomplete grades for education/endorsement courses. - 9.
-Physical and mental health, and character and interpersonal relationship skills deemed acceptable for student teaching. - 10.
-Making satisfactory progress toward completing the required community service hours.
+- Admitted to, and retention in, the Teacher Education Program. - Application materials completed and turned in to the Education Department. - Resume, autobiography, philosophy of education statement, 2-3 lesson plans and other exceptional work uploaded to Blackboard. - Completion of the two-state approved Mandatory Reporting of Abuse trainings (child and adult). - Satisfactory clinical experience evaluations and progress evaluations. - 6.
+Maintaining a 2.5 cumulative GPA in all education/endorsement courses. - Received a grade of B- or above in all methods courses and a grade of C- or above in all other education/ endorsement courses. - Completion of methods courses and a majority (3/4) of your endorsement area; there can be no D's, F's, or incomplete grades for education/endorsement courses. - Physical and mental health, and character and interpersonal relationship skills deemed acceptable for student teaching. - Making satisfactory progress toward completing the required community service hours.